Will replacement windows really increase the value of your home?

-- If you spend $10,000 on replacement windows and decide to sell your home, you are likely to get about 70% of that back.
-It would be unreasonable to increase your home's price by $10,000 if you decide to sell.
-But you could possibly tack on an extra $7000 to your selling price.
+- If you spend $10,000 on replacement windows and decide to sell your home, you are likely to get all of that back.

 - Say you spend $4,000 on heating and cooling costs every year.
-If you replace your windows with more energy efficient window, you will likely save about 20% on your heating and cooling bill.
-That is $800 back in your pocket.
-Essentially, that is like saying that you will have bought back your windows in 5 years by replacing your windows.
+If you replace your windows with more energy efficient window, you will likely save about 20% or more on your heating and cooling bill.
+That is money back in your pocket.

 - If your home has out dated windows, it is likely someone will want a discounted price for the home in order to put new windows in.
 It is a better idea to buy replacement windows before you sell your home so a potential buyer doesn't bid ridiculously low.
-For example, say your bathroom window needs to be replaced and a potential buyer notices that.
-He or she may make an offer for $10,000 less than the asking price when really, that window may only cost you $1,500.
 Plus, if you have recently replaced the windows in your home, it is much more appealing to a potential buyer.